"John's father, Frederick B Lewis, was born June 5, 1909 in Joliet and a lifetime resident until he and

-At 1125 hours, 17 February 1968, G Company was on a search and destroy operation near map grid coordinates YD 774207 when they
+At 1125 hours, 17 February 1968, G Company was on a search and destroy operation near grid coordinates YD774207 when they received

-received automatic weapons and small arms fire.
+automatic weapons and small arms fire.
 They returned fire with their automatic weapons and small arms.
+They were to search area.

-Records show that LCPL John Frederick Lewis, Joliet Illinois, died from gunshot wounds
+LCPL John Frederick Lewis, Joliet Illinois, died from his gunshot wounds.

-CPL David Howard Warner, Mercer Island, Washington, has no documents on file to say how he
+CPL David Howard Warner, Mercer Island, Washington, was killed instantly from gunshot wounds to

 - - The Virtual Wall